 We have discussed several aspects of the methodology that may be producing systematic errors, including the possibility of CO envelope contamination, high sensitivity to precise values of temperature near 15~K (or equivalently CO-ice binding energy assumptions) and cosmic ray induced desorption.

 We have argued that the observed tightness of the CO depletion factor ($f_D$) versus density ($n_{\rm H}$) relation argues against significant CO envelope contamination, since this would introduce significant scatter that is not observed.
-We have also proposed that the lack of scatter in the $f_D$-$n_{\rm H}$ relation does not favor solutions that rely on a fine tuning of temperature, but rather rely on the process of cosmic ray induced desorption to achieve a quasi-equilibrium later-time solution.
-Comparing to free-fall times, one would then favor models that show relatively tight, convergent behavior after a few $\times t_{\rm ff} \sim 0.3\:$Myr.
+We have also proposed that the lack of scatter in the $f_D$-$n_{\rm H}$ relation does not favour solutions that rely on a fine tuning of temperature, but rather rely on the process of cosmic ray induced desorption to achieve a quasi-equilibrium later-time solution.
+Comparing to free-fall times, one would then favour models that show relatively tight, convergent behaviour after a few $\times t_{\rm ff} \sim 0.3\:$Myr.
 Such a conclusion would argue against rapid evolution of the IRDC structures on timescales that are as short as their local free-fall times.

-We have found that such models exist that well match the shape and normalisation of the $f_D$-$n_{\rm H}$ relation: e.g., models with $\zeta \sim 2$ to $4\times 10^{-18}\:{\rm s}^{-1}$, $T_{\rm CRID}\sim 100\:$K, CO ice binding energy of 1100~K and ages of $\sim 0.5\:$Myr (see Fig.~\ref{fig:1100BE-2}c and d).
+We have found that such models exist that well match the shape and normalisation of the $f_D$-$n_{\rm H}$ relation: which are the models with $\zeta \sim 2$ to $4\times 10^{-18}\:{\rm s}^{-1}$, $T_{\rm CRID}\sim 100\:$K, CO ice binding energy of 1100~K and ages of $\sim 0.5\:$Myr (see Fig.~\ref{fig:1100BE-2}c and d).
 Furthermore, these models also provide good matches to the observed [$\rm HCO^+$]/[CO] and [$\rm N_2H^+$]/[CO] versus $n_{\rm H}$ data.
-Within the framework of the presented models, we are not able to find good solutions with cosmic ray ionization rates $\gtrsim {\rm few} \times 10^{-17}\:{\rm s}^{-1}$, since these overpredict the abundances of HCO$^+$ and $\rm N_2H^+$.
-Such low rates of cosmic ray ionization are in contrast to measurements in the diffuse ISM \citep[e.g.,][]{neufeld2017cosmic}, which may point to shielding of IRDC regions via their high column densities and/or magnetic field gradients.
+Within the framework of the presented models, we are not able to find good solutions with cosmic ray ionisation rates $\gtrsim {\rm few} \times 10^{-17}\:{\rm s}^{-1}$, since these overpredict the abundances of HCO$^+$ and $\rm N_2H^+$.
+Such low rates of cosmic ray ionisation are in contrast to measurements in the diffuse ISM \citep[e.g.][]{neufeld2017cosmic}, which may point to shielding of IRDC regions via their high column densities and/or magnetic field gradients.

 Future work to extend this type of study to other IRDCs, including in different Galactic environments, and utilising higher angular resolution molecular line observations is desirable.